Egyptians: Graeco-Roman period

+Egyptians waged rebellions against foreign Roman Roman rule, the Revolt of Thebes (c.
+30–29 BC), took place immediately following the war.
+The region near the southern border maintained a unique position, acting as a bridge to Nubia, with local elites sometimes exerting control over the Eastern Desert.

+Egyptians waged the Bucolic War (172–175), it was a major Egyptian military conflict against Roman rule in Egypt, led by Isidorus, and the Roman Empire led by Emperor Marcus Aurelius.
+It erupted due to Egyptian resentment of foreign occupation.
+The first time which Egyptians achieved a crushing victory over the Romans in a decisive battle.

+Upper Egypt, was frequently governed by Egyptians who managed local affairs with limited interference from the central Byzantine administration.
+The southern border, a vital border, was managed by Egyptian military commanders or elite families who developed their local forces to protect the area and exploit the eastern desert.
+The region's economy was increasingly dominated by large monastic estates and local landowners, rather than state-run enterprises.
+A cultural de-hellenization was established in Upper Egypt, while Greek remained the language of the bureaucracy, southern Egypt saw a resurgence in the use of the Egyptian language and maintaining the Egyptian identity that was not influenced by Byzantine Greek culture.

 The Roman emperor Caracalla advocated the expulsion of all ethnic Egyptians from the city of Alexandria, saying "genuine Egyptians can easily be recognized among the linen-weavers by their speech."
-This attitude lasted until AD 212 when Roman citizenship was finally granted to all the inhabitants of Egypt, though ethnic divisions remained largely entrenched.
+This attitude lasted until AD 212 followed by the Alexandrian Revolts (215). when Roman citizenship was finally granted to all the inhabitants of Egypt, though ethnic divisions remained largely entrenched.
+Later, Egyptian revolts in (292–293 AD) followed by other revolts (297–298 AD) resulted in the Siege of Alexandria.

 The Romans, like the Ptolemies, treated Egypt like their own private property, a land exploited for the benefit of a small foreign elite.
 The Egyptian peasants, pressed for maximum production to meet Roman quotas, suffered and fled to the desert.

 The cult of Isis, like those of Osiris and Serapis, had been popular in Egypt and throughout the Roman Empire at the coming of Christianity, and continued to be the main competitor with Christianity in its early years.
 The main temple of Isis remained a major center of worship in Egypt until the reign of the Byzantine emperor Justinian I in the 6th century, when it was finally closed down.
 Egyptians, disaffected and weary after a series of foreign occupations, identified the story of the mother-goddess Isis protecting her child Horus with that of the Virgin Mary and her son Jesus escaping the emperor Herod.